Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

-\textbf{Railway / Railway-agg:} The Swiss Federal Railways (SBB) operates a dedicated railway traction network (RTN) at 132kV~/~15kV, single phase, designed to power rolling stock of the national railway network, including more than 8000 daily train journeys.
-The RTN operates at 16.7 Hz frequency, distinct from the standard 50 Hz used in the consumer grid.
-The boundary integral of the network is well supported by dedicated power plants and integrated with the main grid by 11 frequency converters.
-This provides a controlled environment, making it an ideal case study for examining the impact of contextual information on forecasting within well defined operational conditions.
-The datasets utilized in this research were derived from this RTN and were obtained in collaboration with SBB specifically for load forecasting.
+\textbf{Railway / Railway-agg:} The \textit{Railway} datasets utilized in this research were derived from this RTN and were obtained in collaboration with SBB specifically for load forecasting.
 The grid load within these datasets is defined as the boundary integral net input from power plants, neighboring networks and frequency converters.
 From 2018 to 2023, we compiled two comprehensive multi-year datasets that include measurements of the grid load along with a rich set of covariates.
 Transport-related covariates are derived from SBB's internal operational planning models, while weather data is sourced from weather stations or external climate models.
-The future contextual information is provided in daily invervals for the day ahead (the next 24 hours).
+The future contextual information is provided in daily intervals for the day ahead (the next 24 hours).
 The \textit{Railway} dataset includes 52 covariates of four geographic sectors (west, east, central, south).
 This regional data includes temperature readings, tonnage, kilometers traveled, gross tonne-kilometers, and train counts derived from the timetable for regional, long-distance or intercity, and cargo trains.
 The \textit{Railway-Agg} dataset, a condensed variant on the national scale, comprises 16 covariates of identical types derived from an alternative operational planning model.
 For a detailed breakdown of the date ranges and further dataset specifics, please refer to Appendix \ref{sec:additional_implementation_details}.
 To enhance the understanding of grid load dynamics within this network, we have included visualizations depicting the grid load for three representative weeks in Appendix \ref{sec:additional_implementation_details}.
 These visualizations are designed to illustrate typical load scenarios, providing a clear view of the fluctuations encountered.
 Additionally, they highlight the challenges associated with forecasting these highly varying dynamics, thereby underlining the complexity of the task at hand.